-Minneapolis shooting: What we know and don't know
+Minneapolis woman killed by police: What we know

 Why is there little information about the shooting?

-Mayor Betsy Hodges described the lack of information as "frustrating."
+Hodges said the lack of information is "frustrating."

-Neither the city nor the police department is handling the investigation into the shooting.
+Neither the city nor the police department is handling the investigation.

-This is to avoid having the Minneapolis police "investigate itself in these most sensitive cases, and in so doing, help build community trust in the oversight process," said the mayor in a statement.
+That's to avoid having Minneapolis Police Department "investigate itself in these most sensitive cases, and in so doing, help build community trust in the oversight process," said the mayor in a statement.

 This decision to have the BCA take over "critical incident" investigations involving Minneapolis police officers was made in 2014, according to the mayor's statement.

-Who is the cop in the shooting?
+Who are the cops involved in the shooting?

-Two officers responded to the scene.
-Officer Mohamed Noor was identified by his attorney as the officer who shot Ruszczyk.
-Noor extended his condolences to the family in a statement through his attorney.
+Two Minneapolis officers responded to the scene: Mohamed Noor and Matthew Harrity.

+Noor was identified by his attorney as the officer who shot Ruszczyk.
+The officer extended his condolences to the family in a statement through his attorney.

 "He takes these events very seriously because, for him, being a police officer is a calling," attorney Thomas Plunkett said.
 "He joined the police force to serve the community and to protect the people he serves.
 Officer Noor is a caring person with a family he loves and he empathizes with the loss others are experiencing.